 As you can read, there is no one right potential answer, from a legal perspective, to the question of how to tell your spouse you want a divorce.
 The timing, your spouses personality, history of violence or lack thereof, the family's financial situation and other factors may play in to this issue.

 Our Orange County divorce attorneys are ready to assist you with the legal aspects of this decision.
 We are one phone call or email away.
-Please use our contact us form at the top right of the page or simple call us for a free initial consultation.
+Please use our contact us form at the top right of the page or simple call us for an initial consultation.